knative/docs/docs/versioned/admin/editing-configmaps.md

 ### Validate and Test Changes

 Knative controllers process new values, including roll-backs to previous values, within a few seconds after being applied.

-- Before applying ConfigMaps, validate their syntax and content using tools like `kubeval` or `kubectl apply --dry-run=server`.
+- Before applying ConfigMaps, validate their syntax and content using tools like `kubeval` or use `kubectl apply --dry-run=server`.
 - Test ConfigMap changes in a staging environment to ensure compatibility with the application version.

 ### Storage and versioning

 How you manage storage relates the canonical locations of both the cluster and Git.
 If your cluster is canonical, then you're exporting or backing up the configuration to Git.
 If Git is canonical, then you're practicing GitOps, and you should make changes in Git and then apply the files from Git to your cluster.

-If you manage the ConfigMap by using `kubectl edit`, periodically export ConfigMaps from the cluster (`kubectl get configmap -o yaml`) and commit them to Git for recovery purposes.
+If you manage the ConfigMap by using `kubectl edit`, periodically export ConfigMaps from the cluster with `kubectl get configmap -o yaml` and commit them to Git for recovery purposes.
 Include applicable version numbers in `app.properties` as needed.

 If you manage the ConfigMap by keeping the definition in Git and automatically applying it to the cluster (GitOps), you can apply the changes manually or use automation (for example Flux or ArgoCD) to apply the changes after they are committed.